jvde-github/AIS-catcher/README.md

 Building instructions are provided below for many systems.

-A Windows binary version of **v0.32** (ex SDRplay support) is available for [32-BIT](https://drive.google.com/file/d/1nMftfB1XsRBXHRTQ3kS8e3TTIN-fm12a/view?usp=sharing) and [64-BIT](https://drive.google.com/file/d/1-lBCfFejeZEl1-wXi_-_S6nBMNqIeQjA/view?usp=sharing) from my Google Drive.
+A Windows binary version of **v0.33** (ex SDRplay support) is available for [64-BIT](https://drive.google.com/file/d/1-lBCfFejeZEl1-wXi_-_S6nBMNqIeQjA/view?usp=sharing) from my Google Drive.
 If you did not access these files before I might have to give you access.
 Furthermore, note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable on the command line with the required parameters.

 If you are looking for a Windows binary supporting SDRplay API 3.09, please get in contact with [me](mailto:jvde.github@gmail.com).
+Pre-built container images containing AIS-catcher are available from the GitHub Container Registry.

 ## Recent Developments

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

-Upcoming (currently edge) **Release version 0.33**:
+**Release version 0.33**:
 - restructuring of the directory layout
 - Makefile now autodetects library locations: ```make``` will only build for installed SDR libraries
 - recalibration of decoding parameters resulting in a small improvement in sensitivity